 Students coming from outside of the EU need an adapted form of health insurance.
 In many cases, the first year of the insurance is arranged by the school you will be attending.
 After this year, you will need to extend or change the insurance provider yourself.

-These adapted packages generally cost between $\leq$ 300 and $\leq$ 400 a year.
+These adapted packages generally cost between € 300 and € 400 a year.

-Some healthcare providers that offer these kind of policies include AON, Allianz, and ISI.
+If your school does not arrange health insurance for you, or would like a different package, you can choose your own health insurance Some healthcare providers that offer these kind of policies include AON, Allianz, and ISI.
 Make sure to compare policies to get the best deal.